 Center Point is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Center Point citizens is very high relative to the national average among all cities (21.84%): 36.36% of adults in Center Point have a bachelor's degree or even advanced degree.
+The population of Center Point is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.36% of adults in Center Point have a bachelor's degree or even advanced degree.

 The per capita income in Center Point in 2022 was $30,256, which is middle income relative to Texas and the nation.
 This equates to an annual income of $121,024 for a family of four.
 However, Center Point contains both very wealthy and poor people as well.